Quick Answer

 What About the Display Itself?

 The mount is half the equation.
-The other half is choosing a commercial display built for window-facing operation.
+The other half is choosing a commercial display that's built for window-facing operation.
 Residential TVs will fail in a window environment — they're not bright enough, not rated for 24/7 operation, and their warranties void the moment you use them commercially.

 For standard indoor windows (low direct sunlight): The Samsung QMC series (QM55C, QM75C) delivers 500-nit brightness, 4K resolution, and 24/7 reliability in a slim 28.5mm package.
 These are the workhorses for lobby windows, north-facing storefronts, and interior-facing displays.